What You'll Learn in This Article

 The Case Against CBD Isolate

-How to Make CBD Isolate
+How CBD Isolate is Made

 There are various processes used to produce CBD isolate from industrial hemp extracts, such as supercritical carbon dioxide (CO2) or ethanol-based extractions.
 The same extraction methods can also be used as a starting point for the production of THC isolate as well, but typically with marijuana plants instead of industrial hemp.
-When the CBD extraction process takes place, a number of components are removed from the hemp plant, including cannabinoids, terpenes, flavonoids, as well as fats, lipids, and other compounds.
+When the CBD extraction process takes place, a number of components are removed from the hemp plant, including cannabinoids, terpenes, and flavonoids, as well as fats, lipids, and other compounds.
 After that, the CBD compound needs to be separated from the rest of the extraction, which is done through a series of washing and separation processes.

 The process begins with the initial wash, which is usually done with a mixture of hexane, an extracting hydrocarbon, and acetic acid.
 Once these chemical solvents are combined, the next step is the winterization process, effectively separating the lipids, waxes, and fats from extracts, followed by the removal of impurities and unwanted plant particles.
 These chemicals then need to be removed from the resulting extract.
 Rotary evaporators and falling-film units are devices that utilize heat and pressure to carefully separate solvents from compounds.